: An old character is far more Badass

 - Averted: The old characters are not much better than younger ones, if at all.

 - Enforced: "The old guy hasn't done anything onscreen.
 I want to show why the Kid Hero is so eager to learn from him, but doing it in a flashback would be hokey."

 - Lampshaded: "Something tells me that cane's not there to help him walk..."

-- Master Wong's age makes him a frail Glass Cannon; though he can defeat younger punks in a straight fight, any good blow is a Game Breaking Injury.
+- Master Wong's age makes him a frail Glass Cannon; though he can defeat younger punks in a straight fight, any good blow is a Game-Breaking Injury and he can't outrun them in a straight chase.
 The youngsters resort to dirty tricks and sneak attacks to even the odds.

 - Master Wong is afraid of becoming soft in his old age, and constantly puts himself through Training from Hell.
 One way or another, he will be a fighter until the day his body breaks, but he runs a very real risk of breaking it himself!

-- Reconstructed: Master Wong makes up for the frailties of age with experience; he's seen all the tricks already, so he's good at seeing them coming, and years of experience make him better at fighting dirty than most of his younger opponents.
+- Reconstructed: Master Wong makes up for the frailties of age with experience; he's seen all the tricks already, so he's good at seeing them coming, and years of experience make him better at fighting dirty or running smart rather than fast than most of his younger opponents.

 Back to Old Master